 When there is significant renovation or substantial new construction on a site, (i.e. the project exceeds 50% of the replacement value for the original structure, as determined by the Building Official) a hillside grading permit is required and the owner shall also be required to increase standards of care and safety for grading, excavations, fills, soil placement and foundations by implementing slope stabilization measures for the entire lot.
-The geotechnical engineer or geologist will establish prescriptive measures for slope stabilization.
+The geotechnical engineer or engineering geologist will establish prescriptive measures for slope stabilization, which shall be subject to third party review, with commensurate plan review fees applied consistent with the City's fee schedule.
 Notwithstanding the above, the Building Official, in his or her sole discretion, may require slope stabilization measures for any project, if such measures are determined to be necessary in the interest of public health, safety or welfare.